Campus Access

 As a private institution of higher education, USC reserves the right to restrict or prohibit access to university property; specific examples as follows:

-• USC may close the campus perimeter or restrict access to certain areas of the campus and/or campus buildings or other university property, with or without notice, in the event of an unusual occurrence or emergency that poses a threat to the safety of persons on the campus.
+• USC may close the UPC campus perimeter or further restrict access to certain areas of the campus and/or campus buildings or other university property, with or without notice, in the event of an unusual occurrence or emergency that poses a threat to the safety of persons or property on the campus.

-• USC may prohibit access to the campus or specified university property by any individual who engages in conduct that violates university policies (e.g., the Violence-Free Campus policy).
+• USC may prohibit access to the campus or specified university property by any individual who engages in conduct that violates university policies (e.g., the Violence-Free Campus and Workplace policy).

 • USC may establish special health-related requirements for access to the campus or specified buildings, or university-sponsored events or activities, to support the health and safety of the university community.
 These requirements may be equal to or exceed guidelines issued by public health authorities.